Azure/azure-powershell/src/StackHCI/help/Az.StackHCI.md

 Register-AzStackHCI creates a Microsoft.AzureStackHCI cloud resource representing the on-premise cluster and registers the on-premise cluster with Azure.

 ### [Test-AzStackHCIConnection](Test-AzStackHCIConnection.md)
+Test-AzStackHCIConnection verifies connectivity from on-premises clustered nodes to the Azure services required by Azure Stack HCI.

 ### [Unregister-AzStackHCI](Unregister-AzStackHCI.md)
 Unregister-AzStackHCI deletes the Microsoft.AzureStackHCI cloud resource representing the on-premise cluster and unregisters the on-premise cluster with Azure.